Rene Requiestas

 Renato "Rene" Licup Requiestas (/tl/; January 22, 1957 – July 24, 1993) was a Filipino actor, comedian and politician.
 Requiestas was one of the top Filipino comedians of the late 1980s up to the early 1990s.
-Requiestas was known for his sidekick roles alongside other comedy actors such as Joey de Leon and his pairing with Kris Aquino in romantic comedies, as well as his distinctive gaunt, toothless appearance.
+Requiestas was known for his sidekick roles alongside other comedy actors such as Joey de Leon and his pairing with Kris Aquino in romantic comedies, as well as his fluent English speaking, distinctive gaunt, and toothless appearance.

 Career

 Acting career

+On September 21, 1977, Requiestas, as a member of the newly established Kabataang Barangay, was among 15 recipients of a KB award for his active participation in cultural shows.

 Requiestas' early appearances in films consisted of small incidental roles in dramas such as Ikaw Ay Akin in 1978 and Pabling in 1981.
 From 1987 to 1988, he was a cast member of the stage play WIS: Walang Ibig Sabihin (lit.
 'No Meaning') at the Manila Metropolitan Theater, with critic Mike Feria noting his inclination to ad-lib.

 He would later receive supporting roles in comedy films beginning with Sheman: Mistress of the Universe in September 1988.
 His performance in Smith & Wesson as the bumbling villain named Don Johnson Waks was praised by critic Lav Diaz, who considered him to have a natural talent in comedy.

 Maricel Soriano, who collaborated with Requiestas in the film Leon at Tigre (lit.
 'Lion and Tiger'), expressed that unlike other lead actors she worked with in comedies, he was usually quiet and by himself on the set.
 Requiestas once remarked that the films he does is largely for his mother, stating that "She is already old and [I] need to be sure that everything is for her.
 I don't want her to experience anymore hardships at her age."

 After Requiestas' death in July 1993, critic Mario E. Bautista expressed regret that Requiestas was unable to star in a single good film in his career in spite of his comedic talents.